-- 3.1 Terrington is an historic, attractive rural Yorkshire Parish which sits entirely within the Howardian Hills National Landscape, covering an area of approximately 7.5 square miles, extending approximately 3 miles East to West and 2 miles North to South.
+- 3.1 Terrington is an historic, attractive rural North Yorkshire Parish which sits entirely within the Howardian Hills National Landscape, covering an area of approximately 7.5 square miles, extending approximately 3 miles east to west and 2 miles north to south.
 The Parish is surrounded by picturesque farmland and undulating countryside with views of the distant North York Moors, Yorkshire Wolds and the Vale of York.
-Malton is about 8 miles to the east whilst York is about 15 miles to the south. - 3.2 The Parish consists of Terrington village, along with the associated settlements of Little Terrington and Flat Top, the nearby hamlet of Ganthorpe to the east, the settlement of Mowthorpe to the south east and the private estate of Wiganthorpe to the north.
-The surrounding picturesque, predominantly agricultural land is punctuated by numerous farms and several rural businesses.
-The Castle Howard Estate owns land and houses across the Parish. - 3.3 Terrington village lies in the centre of the Parish, and is an historic small village, mentioned four times in the
+Malton is about 8 miles to the east whilst York is about 15 miles to the south - 3.2 The Parish consists of Terrington village, along with the associated settlements of Little Terrington and Flat Top, the nearby hamlet of Ganthorpe to the east, the settlement of Mowthorpe to the south east and the private estate of Wiganthorpe to the north.
+The surrounding picturesque, predominantly agricultural land is punctuated by woodland, farmsteads and several rural businesses The Castle Howard Estate owns land and houses across the Parish. - 3.3 Terrington village lies at the centre of the Parish, and is an historic small village mentioned in the Domesday

-- Domesday Book.
-Originally a traditional linear village, with subsequent parallel 'back lanes' development, most of the village sits within a Conservation Area with wide verges and the triangular village green known as 'The Plump'.
+- Book.
+A typical North Yorkshire planned village of the C11th with original house plots and garths still running from the main street to the two back lanes. and a number extending into crofts beyond the lanes, most of the village sits within a Conservation Area with wide verges and the triangular village green known as The Plump.
 The Main Street is at the heart of the village and runs from west to east with Back Lanes to the north and south Located within Terrington village are a Church of England Primary School, Terrington Hall Preparatory School, Terrington Stores and Cafe, a Doctors Surgery with dispensary, a lavender farm and a small agricultural industrial site, as well as a bowling green and Village Hall with playing field, tennis court and children's playground.
-Beyond the Village Hall are the village Burial Ground and an adjacent private woodland cemetery.
+Beyond the Village Hall are the Village Cemetery and an adjacent private woodland cemetery.
 Many of the village buildings are of local stone with red pantile roofs.
-There are also several listed buildings including All Saints Church, a Grade I Listed medieval building having 11th Century origins and numerous historical features. - 3.4 Little Terrington and Flat Top consist of several residential dwellings situated to one side of the road to the west of Terrington.
-Mowthorpe is made up of a number of residential dwellings, two farms and a livery yard with dog boarding and grooming to the south east of Terrington.
-Ganthorpe, once its own civil parish, consists
+There are also several listed buildings including All Saints Church, a Grade I Listed medieval building having 11th Century origins and numerous historical features - 3.4 To the west of Terrington village, comprising several residential dwellings are Little Terrington, to one side of the road, and Flat Top which is astride Terrington Bank.
+Mowthorpe comprises several scattered former farmsteads some of which are now

-- of several residential dwellings and farms, dominated by its Grade II Listed Hall with links to Castle Howard.
-Wiganthorpe consists of around a dozen residential dwellings, including Wiganthorpe Hall which appears to have origins in or before the 16th Century having been mentioned in the Domesday Book.
-Today an extended wing of the Hall remains, along with outbuildings converted to housing, plus other dwellings and a restored Grade II Listed Ice House. - 3.5 In 1881, the population of the parish was recorded as 685.
+- residential buildings, one active farm and one a livery yard with dog boarding and grooming to the south east of Terrington.
+Ganthorpe, once its own civil parish, consists of several residential dwellings and farms, dominated by its Grade II Listed Hall with former links to Castle Howard.
+Wiganthorpe. comprising C18th planned parkland, woodland, ponds and gardens and a restored Grade II listed Ice House now has some 21 dwellings including Wiganthorpe Hall with origins in or before the C15th.
+An extended wing of the former building remains and some of its outbuildings were converted to housing. - 3.5 In 1881, the population of the parish was recorded as 685.
 At the 2001 census it had a population of 520 and there were 245 dwellings.
-By the time of the 2011 Census the population had reduced to 459 but rose again slightly in 2021 to 483 within 227 households
+The population was at its highest in 1851 when it was 738.
+By the time of the 2011 Census the population had reduced to 459 but rose again slightly in 2021 to 483 within 227 households.